 Finally, remember that there is power in taking action instead of overthinking things!
 When feeling overwhelmed by negative thought patterns, try doing something physical like going for a walk or engaging in some other form of exercise – this will help clear your head so you can identify new ways of moving forward with more confidence.

-And lastly, don’t forget how powerful positive affirmations can be!
+And lastly, don’t forget how powerful positive affirmations can be, whether at home or even at work!
 Reminding yourself that you have capabilities and strengths within yourself can be an incredibly effective way of regaining confidence and moving on from unhelpful thought patterns.

 Living Life Beyond What Your Mind Tells You